Originally published on April 13, 2017.

 Eight.
 Long.
 Frustrating.
 Months.

 Another thing I haven’t done during this time is a good job blogging about my partial plantar plate tear injury.
-I’ve given Coping with Injury tips, and given a few updates and did some videos on YouTube, but I’ve yet to truly dig deep in the topic.
+I’ve given Coping with Injury tips, and given a few updates, and did some videos on YouTube, but I’ve yet to truly dig deep into the topic.
 Maybe because it’s been easier to mentally cope by writing about other topics.
 Plus there’s my fear of being a running blogger/vlogger who can’t run.

 That, my friends, would suck.